ptomato/talks/jsnation2024/README.md

 For this calculation it's OK to use the ISO calendar for the dates because I'm reckoning my awake times in the ISO calendar as well.

 There are a few things to explain here.
 One of them is how I determined these time zone names!
 On the website we had Australia Eastern Standard Time, British Summer Time, and Eastern Standard Time (with North America implied in that last one.)
 But those are human names, not machine identifiers.
 These strings with the slashes, like Australia-slash-Brisbane, are the official identifiers of the IANA time zone database, and that's how you refer to time zones in Temporal.
 If you don't know the IANA identifier for a particular time zone, you can usually find it out on Wikipedia.
-The identifier is always at least as precise; for example, in our case, some of the eastern part of Australia uses AEST for half the year, but Queensland uses it the whole year round, so AEST can be ambiguous if you have dates scattered throughout the year.
+Sometimes the human abbreviations are ambiguous, but the identifiers are always precise.

 The next question is why are we using these from() methods to create our Temporal objects?
 -->

 ---

-# Construction
+# HOW DO I?
+Construction

 - Constructors are low-level
 - Accept numerical arguments for the date/time data